 How to Render Water Surface in KeyShot?

-Fox Renderfarm, as the best render farm in the CG industry, we will often share some production skills and some of the industry's latest and hottest information, hoping to be helpful to your 3D learning.
+Fox Renderfarm, as the best render farm and cloud rendering services provider in the CG industry, we will often share some production skills and some of the industry's latest and hottest information, hoping to be helpful to your 3D learning.
 This time we will share how to render the water surface in KeyShot.
 I hope you like it.

 Many people think that in the CG production steps, rendering water is a relatively big production challenge.
 In KeyShot, you can easily and quickly create a real and beautiful 3D rendered water surface.
 Especially the water texture of KeyShot can help us save a lot of working time, and its liquid map is also very simple.

 First, create a bump map of the water in After Effects.